Exchange Program to the US

 Dual citizens (the United States and Poland) as well as individuals holding the United States permanent residency status (Green Card) are not eligible.
 For scholarships for American citizens, please visit our Domestic Scholarships Programs.

-Applicants must hold an M.A. or M.S. degree prior to the commencement date of the award.
+Applicants must hold at least M.A. or M.S. degree.
 The preference is given to doctoral or postdoctoral candidates.

 Candidates need to submit a certificate of employment or enrollment in doctoral studies issued by a Polish academic institution.